New bounds on adaptive quantum metrology under Markovian noise: Hamiltonian parameter estimation

 \subsection{Initial QFI growth}

-To obtain bounds on $\F(t)$, given some intial conditions, we can integrate Eq.~\eqref{eqlim1}.
+To obtain bounds on $\F(t)$, given some initial conditions, we can integrate Eq.~\eqref{eqlim1}.
 For example, if we prepare our system in some $g$-independent state at $t = 0$, then $\rho'(t=0) = 0$ and we can set $\L(t = 0) = 0$, so $\F(t = 0) = 0$.
 Then, by Eq.~\eqref{eqlim1},

 for any choice of $\beta_j,\gamma_{jk}$ in the denominator.
 By Eq.~\eqref{eqfqdot}, $\dot \F(t=0) = 0$, so $\F(t) = \OO(t^2)$ for small $t$.
 Therefore, for small enough $t$, the denominator is minimised by taking $\beta_j, \gamma_{jk} = \OO(t)$.
 With this choice, $\F_G = \F_{H'}(0) + \OO(t)$, where $\F_{H'}(0) \coloneqq \F_{H'}(t=0)$, and we have